Household filters

 Read more …

-Our latest strategy is the provision of piped water systems.
-This involves connecting unpolluted deep wells belonging to AGAPE e.V. or other owners to pipelines and supplying running water to neighbouring facilities (schools, markets or hospitals).
+Our latest strategy involves the provision of piped water systems.
+This involves connecting uncontaminated deep wells owned by the government or other owners to the piped network and supplying nearby facilities (such as schools, markets or hospitals) with running water.
 This is essential for hygiene and health.

-However, groundwater that is stored in tanks and distributed via pipe networks can have a high microbial load, especially in warm climates.
-It is important to us that the wells and pipe networks we operate supply safe water.
-Therefore we have hired a technical specialist.
-He is trained by us and ensures that the tanks and pipes are regularly cleaned and disinfected.
-In the long term, his position is financed by the users of the water through a small user fee.
-Current projects with central water supply are Sholop, Boalia and Dadpur.
-Other planned projects are Purnimagati, Lahiri Mohonpure and Goaljani.
+However, groundwater that is temporarily stored in tanks and distributed via piped networks can have a high microbial load, particularly in warm climates.
+It is important to us that the wells and pipework we operate supply safe water.
+That is why we have engaged the University of Heidelberg and hired a technical specialist.
+He has been trained by us and ensures that the tanks and pipes are regularly cleaned and disinfected.
+In the long term, his position will be funded by the water users through a small usage fee.

 Read more …